Wigner's friend's black hole adventure: an argument for complementarity?: Appendix B: No-signalling firewall argument

 Consider the following protocol, a slightly altered firewall paradox.
-Bob holds the early radiation, and distills a qubit (possibly precomputed using Oppenheim and Unruh's argument~\cite{Oppenheim_2014}), maximally entangled with the mode $C$ that Charlie holds near the horizon of an old black hole: $\ket{00}+\ket{11}_{BC}$.
-The mode $C$ is also maximally entangled with Alice's mode inside the black hole: $\ket{01}-\ket{10}_{AC}$.
-Charlie chooses $y=0,1$ to measure his qubit in the $Z$ or $X$ basis.
-Bob always measures his qubit $C$ in the $Z$ basis.
-Alice chooses $x=0,1$ to measure her qubit in a basis such that Alice and Charlie violate Bell nonlocality, for example by choosing $-(X+Z)/\sqrt{2}$- and $(-Z+X)/\sqrt{2}$-measurements, such that the empirical probabilities $p(a_x,b_y|x,y)$ violate Bell nonlocality~\cite{Bell_1976,brunner_bell_2014} and thus by Fine's theorem~\cite{abramsky2011sheaf,fine1982hidden,fine1982joint} a global distribution $p(a_0,a_1,b_0,b_1)$ reproducing the empirical correlations $p(a_x,b_y|x,y)$ cannot exist.
-Now, quantum theory predicts that Bob and Charlie will always have the same outcome $b=c$ when $y=0$, as $\langle b, \lnot c |_{BC} (\ket{00}+\ket{11}) = 0$.
-Therefore, we have that $p(a,b,c|x,y=0) = \delta_{b,c}p(a,b|x,y=0)$ and thus also where we used no-signalling to conclude that $p(a,b|x,y) = p(a,b|x)$; we can let Bob perform his measurement before Charlie jumps in so that he obtains $a,b$ spacelike separated from Charlie's choice $y$.
-This implies that the empirical correlations of $p(a,b|x,y=0)$ are those of $p(a,c|x,y=1)$.
-Therefore, the joint correlations $p(a,c|x,y=0),p(a,c|x,y=1)$ are equal to $p(a,b|x,y=1),p(a,c|x,y=1)$, and should all be marginals from the global distribution $p(a,b,c|x,y=1)$, which is empirically accessible if Alice, Bob and Charlie can meet inside the black hole.
-If such a distribution $p(a,b,c|x,y=1)$ exists, then by a gluing procedure~\cite{walleghem2024connecting,fine1982joint,haddara2024local} we can produce a global distribution reproducing all empirical correlations $p(a,b|x=1,y=1),p(a,b|x=0,y=1),p(a,c|x=1,y=1),p(a,c|x=0,y=1)$, which are the same empirical correlations as the empirical Bell scenario correlations $p(a,c|x,y)$ for $x,y \in \{0,1\}$ that violate Bell nonlocality.
+Alice holds the early radiation, and distills a qubit (possibly precomputed using Oppenheim and Unruh's argument if its computational complexity would require so~\cite{Oppenheim_2014}), maximally entangled with the (late-radiation) mode $B$ that Bob holds near the horizon of an old black hole: $1/\sqrt{2}(\ket{00}+\ket{11})_{AB}$.
+By the firewall assumptions $(Fi)-(Fiii)$, the mode $B$ is also maximally entangled with Charlie's mode inside the black hole: $1/\sqrt{2}(\ket{01}-\ket{10})_{CB}$.
+Bob chooses $y=0,1$ to measure his qubit $B$ in the $Z$ or $X$ basis.
+Alice always measures her qubit $A$ in the $Z$ basis.
+Charlie chooses $x=0,1$ to measure his qubit in a basis such that Charlie and Bob violate Bell locality, for example by choosing $-(X+Z)/\sqrt{2}$- and $(-Z+X)/\sqrt{2}$-measurements, such that the empirical probabilities $p(c_x,b_y|x,y)$ violate Bell locality~\cite{Bell_1976,brunner_bell_2014} and thus by Fine's theorem~\cite{abramsky2011sheaf,fine1982hidden,fine1982joint} a global distribution $p(c_0,c_1,b_0,b_1)$ reproducing the empirical correlations $p(c_x,b_y|x,y)$ cannot exist.
+Now, quantum theory predicts that Alice and Bob will always have the same outcome $a=b$ when $y=0$, as $\langle b, \lnot b |_{AB} (\ket{00}+\ket{11}) = 0$ for $b=0,1$.
+Therefore, we have that $p(a,b,c|x,y=0) = \delta_{a,b}p(b,c|x,y=0)$ and thus also where we used no-signalling to conclude that $p(c,a|x,y) = p(c,a|x)$; we can let Alice and Charlie perform their measurement before Bob's choice so that they obtain $a,c$ spacelike separated from Bob's choice $y$.
+This implies that the empirical correlations of $p(c,b|x,y=0)$ are those of $\delta_{a,b} p(c,a|x,y=1)$.
+Therefore, the joint correlation $p(c,b|x,y=0)$ is reproduced by $p(c,a|x,y=1)$ under $a \leftrightarrow b$ so that both $p(c,a|x,y=1),p(c,b|x,y=1)$ are marginals of the global distribution $p(a,b,c|x,y=1)$, which is empirically accessible if Alice, Bob and Charlie can meet inside the black hole.
+If such a distribution $p(a,b,c|x,y=1)$ exists, then by a gluing procedure~\cite{walleghem2024connecting,fine1982joint,haddara2024local} we can produce a global distribution reproducing all empirical correlations $p(c,a|x=1,y=1),p(c,a|x=0,y=1),p(c,b|x=1,y=1),p(c,b|x=0,y=1)$, which by \cref{eq:App_C_prob_cb_y0_is_prob_ca_y1} are the same empirical correlations as the empirical Bell scenario correlations $p(c,b|x,y)$ for $x,y \in \{0,1\}$ that violate Bell locality with $c,a|x,y=1$ replaced by $c,b|x,y=0$.
 However, as we explained a few lines ago, by Fine's theorem such global distribution cannot exist, and we find a contradiction.